Revisiting Process versus Product Metrics: a Large Scale Analysis: CONCLUSION AND DISCUSSION

-Based on this experience, we have several specific and one general recommendations.
-Specifically, for analytics in-the-large, use process metrics and ensemble methods like random forests since they can better handle the kind of large scale spurious singles seen when reasoning from hundreds of projects.
+Based on this experience, we say: \bi \item Industrial practitioners should make use of in-the-large findings or re-validate in-the-small findings with in-the-large analysis before applying them to organizational level either to create guidelines or to make tools. \item Analysts performing analytics in-the-large should use process metrics and ensemble methods like random forests since they can better handle the kind of large scale spurious singles seen while reasoning effectively over hundreds of projects. \item SE researchers must now: \bi \item Revisit many of the conclusions previously obtained via analytics in-the-small to find if those findings still hold true for in-the-large analysis. \item Perform in-the-large analysis when trying to find general trends in software projects in their research. \ei \ei

-More generally, the SE community now needs to revisit many of the conclusions previously obtained via analytics in-the-small.
+More generally, what is this work saying about the notions/need/benefits of quantitative versus qualitative in defect-related research in-the-large?
+Quantitative studies can scale to a very large number of projects (as shown by this study), while qualitative studies can find specific, nuanced features that are specific to that small set of projects (evidence, see Figure~\ref{fig:rank_attr}).
+However, it would be wrong to use this study to say (e.g.,) ``stop qualitative studies'' since, in our experience, more can be achieved by combining the two approaches (than just mono-focusing on just qualitative or quantitative).